ARMmbed/mbed-os-5-docs/docs/api/rtos/Mutex.md

 A Mutex is used to synchronize the execution of threads, for example to protect the access to a shared resource.

 <span class="notes"> **Note:** The `Mutex` methods cannot be called from interrupt service routines (ISR).
-In the current version of Mbed OS, if you attempt to use a mutex from within an ISR, you will get an error, something like this: </span>
+In the current version of Mbed OS, if you attempt to use a mutex from within an ISR, it will treat that as a fatal system error, and you will see an error like this: </span>

 ```C
 ++ MbedOS Error Info ++